 Occasionally, knowing how serious and committed you are to adoption can help ease some of your spouse’s reluctance.
-Those dreams you have or may be reimagining may not necessarily be what your spouse has envisioned.
-Your spouse may need time to grieve what they imagined the future would look like, but it is possible that your draw toward adoption will, in time, meld with your spouse’s dreams.
+Those dreams you have or maybe reimagining may not necessarily be what your spouse has envisioned.
+Your spouse may need time to grieve what they imagined the future would look like, but your draw toward adoption may, in time, meld with your spouse’s dreams.
 Give him or her time to consider what life would be like if your passion or calling became theirs as well.

 2. There’s a difference between being unsure about adoption and being opposed to it.